 The History of Port

-Made for centuries in the rugged region of northwest Portugal's Douro Valley, Port is a fortified wine that's often rather sweet and comes in a variety of styles ranging from youthful Ruby Port to aged Tawnies and Late-Bottled Vintage Ports and, ultimately, to the distinguished character (and pricing) of Vintage Port.
+Made for centuries in the rugged region of northwest Portugal's Douro Valley, Port is a fortified wine, meaning it's a wine that's been blended with a small amount of a distilled spirit, usually brandy.
+It's often rather sweet and comes in a variety of styles ranging from youthful Ruby Port to aged Tawnies and Late-Bottled Vintage Ports and, ultimately, to the distinguished character (and pricing) of Vintage Port.

 The Brits started adding a wee bit of brandy to the Port to help sustain it during the voyage back to England.
 The brandy served to give the fragile still wine the fortitude to make the long trip on a rocking boat without spoiling, but it also made the wine considerably sweeter when it was added early enough to halt fermentation and leave residual sugar levels on the higher end.
 As a result, Ports have a reputation for being higher in alcohol, noticeably sweeter, and with more body and palate density than other wines.
 Fans of rich cheese and decadent desserts appreciate Port's pairing versatility and uncanny ability to even function as dessert itself.